Come study journalism in the most exciting city in the world.

 - Experience life away from home, living in the East Village in one of the NYU dorms.

-- Produce stories to be published in the program’s website: The Spectrum.
+- Produce stories to be published on the program’s website: The Spectrum.

-- Visit some of New York most prestigious newsrooms, and meet with top journalists.
+- Visit some of New York’s most prestigious newsrooms, and meet with top journalists.

-- Gain valuable insight into the college admissions process from NYU admission counselors.
+- Gain valuable insight into the college admissions process from NYU admissions counselors.

 How do I apply?

 Students must be at least 16 years of age and live in the New York City metropolitan area to be eligible.
-The online application will be available on February 1, 2017.
+The online application is closed.

 For admitted students, the program is free.